by Steven Vale, M.D.

 Smoking Can Have a Negative Impact on LASIK, PRK and Epi-LASIK Recovery

 Smoking is bad for you, that’s a fact.
 It can lead to cancer, lung disease, heart disease, and many other health problems.
 What’s more, it can also have an adverse impact on you as you are healing.
 People who smoke are more prone to infection and tend to heal slower than non-smokers.
 Furthermore, the cornea, which is the eye structure operated on during laser vision correction procedures, has a limited blood supply.
 Therefore, it is more susceptible to problems with healing than most other structures in the body.
 Combining these issues can lead to serious problems after you have undergone LASIK surgery.

 Potential Post-op Complications Linked to Smoking

-As noted above, the primary complication concern is infection.
+As noted above, the primary complication of concern is infection.
 Since it takes longer to heal after surgery, the risk of infection increases if your recovery is prolonged.
-While the laser vision correction surgical procedures are safer now than ever, thanks to advanced technology, smoking while recuperating from laser vision correction can be the cause of other post-op complications, such as LASIK flap issues or inflammation under the flap after LASIK.
-With PRK and Epi-LASIK, prolonged healing of the corneal epi may occur in the presence of the toxins present in cigarette or other inhalant smoke.
+Furthermore. while laser vision correction surgical procedures are safer now than ever, thanks to advanced technology, smoking while recuperating from laser vision correction can be the cause of other post-op complications, such as LASIK flap issues or inflammation under the flap after LASIK.
+With PRK and Epi-LASIK, prolonged healing of the corneal epithelium, the clear over the surface of the cornea, may occur in the presence of the toxins present in cigarette or other inhalant smoke.